tjd45/scrollytelling/README.md

 ]
 ```

-We see few more males in the sample than females but not a terribly unbalanced dataset.
+We see a few more males in the sample than females but not a terribly unbalanced dataset.
 There are also some "Unknown" members, which we might need to think about if we are going to be using this attribute later for a visual channel.

 To get our data working in the force-directed layout, however, we are going to need to get our data into a different format (see example below from *Interactive Data Visualization for the Web, 2nd Ed.*):